cilium/cilium/USERS.md

       D: Tailor Brands is using Cilium in their production, staging, and development clusters (AWS EKS)
       U: CNI (instead of amazon-vpc-cni-k8s), Hubble, Datadog Integration for Prometheus metrics
       Q: @liorrozen

+    * N: ungleich
+      D: ungleich is using cilium as part of IPv6 only kubernetes deployments.
+      U: CNI, IPv6 only networking, BGP, eBPF
+      Q: @Nico Schottelius, @nico:ungleich.ch (Matrix)

     * N: Wildlife Studios
       D: Wildlife Studios is using Cilium in AWS for all their game production clusters (self hosted k8s)